 We think that Storm will be the go-to for many players, as the Javelin is capable of harnessing ember-cored seals to manipulate the elements.
 It’s essentially the mage role in other games, offering the ability to control fire, lightning, ice and other elements that can cause huge area damage to multiple enemies.
 These elemental abilities can be very powerful and can turn the tide of a battle, but to balance it out, the Storm has a very limited shield.

-The shield doesn’t protect Storm from much, and to make things a little more difficult, it’s only active when hovering.
+The shield doesn’t protect Storm from much, and to make things a little more difficult, it’s pretty weak when on the ground - although hovering provides a much-needed shield boost.
 This makes Storm a great aerial attacker, raining down elemental attacks from above while your teammates take them from the ground.
 The good news?
 The light armour of the Storm means that it’s possible to hover for incredibly long periods of time without risk of overheating the suit.

 The Colossus is, as the name suggests, the largest and most powerful Javelin available in Anthem, taking on the traditional RPG tank role so other members of your team can survive.
 Like most tanks, the Colossus is very slow, both in the air and on the ground, but it boasts the most armour of any Javelin and is able to withstand a lot of damage.